MarcEJMartin/post-install-config/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In the Admin Panel, go to Agents > Add New to create agent accounts like Jane (assigned to SysAdmins) and John (assigned to Support).
+In the Admin Panel, go to Agents > Add New to create agent accounts like Spongebob (assigned to SysAdmins) and Patrick (assigned to Support).
 Agents are staff members who manage and respond to tickets.
 To add end users (customers), switch to the Agent Panel, go to Users > Add New, and create profiles for users like Karen and Ken who will submit support requests.
 </p>
 <br />